-The following advice for black bass and sunfish species is based solely on mercury concentrations and common carp is based on PCB concentrations.
-The sensitive population is defined as women 18 to 49 years and children 1 to 17 years, and the general population is defined as women 50 years and older, and men 18 years and older.
+The following advice is based solely on mercury concentrations.
+The sensitive population is defined as women 18 to 49 years and children 1 to 17 years, and the general population is defined as women 50 years and older and men 18 years and older.